Go on to Part Two

 ???
 Fareham, England Fareham Youth Centre

-Although not able to recall the exact date, other than being prior to December 1971, a fan does specifically remember this early gig and recalls the band as being eagerly anticipated by the youth of the area and very loud the night of the show.
-At the time, Youth Centres and Youth Clubs were common places for up and coming British bands to play on their way up the ladder of success.
+Two separate fan accounts have confirmed this gig although neither is able to recall the exact date, other than being prior to December 1971, very possibly late 1970.
+One fan recalls the band as being eagerly anticipated by the youth of the area and very loud the night of the show.
+Conversely, the other fan believes the crowd was somewhat sparse with everyone sitting on the floor while the band ran through its first album.
+At the time, Youth Centres and Youth Clubs were common places for up-and-coming British bands to play on their way up the ladder of success.
 This particular centre hosted many rock concerts in the 1960’s and the early 1970’s.
 This was a separate gig from the Fareham Technical College show of May 28, 1971 listed below.

 ???
 Hertford, England Balls Park Teacher Training College